HuzeWaze343/PixelPic/README.md

 # PixelPic
 A simple nonogram puzzle game made in Unity
+This game was made as my end of year programming project for Level 6 Software Development

 The numbers in each row/column indicate how many tiles need to be filled in each row ex - a row marker that says "5" means the correct solution has: 5 connected tiles somewhere in the row